fable-compiler/fable-react/docs/server-side-rendering.md

 View.fs and Types.fs will be shared between client and server.

 ## Step 2.
-Make shared files can be executed on the server side
+Make sure shared files can be executed on the server side

-Some code works in Fable might throw a run time exception when executed on dotnet, so we should be careful with unsafe type casting and add compiler directives to remove some code if necessary.
+Some code that works in Fable might throw a run time exception when executed on dotnet, so we should be careful with unsafe type casting and add compiler directives to remove some code if necessary.

 Here are some hints about doing this:

-### 1. Replace unsafe cast (unbox and `!!`) in your html attributes and css props with `HTMLAttr.Custom`, `SVGAttr.Custom` and `CSSProp.Custom`
+### 1. Replace unsafe cast (unbox and `!!`) in your HTML attributes and CSS props with `HTMLAttr.Custom`, `SVGAttr.Custom` and `CSSProp.Custom`

 ```diff
 - div [ !!("class", "container") ] []